-The other day, two neighborhood kids came to the door and offered to rake our leaves for fifty cents each.
+The other day, two neighborhood kids came to the door with a a feeble business marketing strategy.
+They simply offered to rake our leaves for fifty cents each.
 My husband said to them, “what are you going to buy with fifty cents?”
 The kids were dumbfounded.
 They couldn’t think of an answer (and probably thought he was crazy!).

 If it were a scene in a movie, the music would have been cued in order to build the tension, because without them knowing it, he was about to tell them one of the most important secrets of life…

 “Ask for What You’re Worth” – One of the Best Business Marketing Strategy Tips

 Silence.
 Blank stares.
 Blinking eyes and more silence.
 To which my husband said, “What are you worth”?
 Silence.
 Blank stares.
 Blinking eyes, more silence and now… stammering.